tejex/faceAnonymizer/README.md

 # Face Anonymizer Computer Vision Project

 ## Overview
 This project aims to provide a solution for anonymizing faces in images using computer vision techniques.
-The anonymization process involves detecting and replacing facial features with blurred or pixelated regions, ensuring privacy protection while maintaining the overall context of the image.
+The anonymization process involves detecting and replacing facial features with blurred or pixelated regions, ensuring privacy protection while maintaining the overall context of images, videos and livestreaming cameras as well.

 ## Features
 - **Face Detection**: Utilizes state-of-the-art face detection algorithms to accurately locate faces within an image.